 Unstyled Mode

-Unstyled mode is enabled for the whole suite by setting unstyled as true during PrimeVue installation.
+Unstlyed mode is enabled for the whole suite by enabling unstyled option during PrimeVue installation.

 import { createApp } from "vue";